Pseudo-Pythonic/Pseudo-Pythonic/README.md

 - 🤔 I’m looking for help with nothing for now!!
 - 💬 Ask me about pyDev and web dev stuffs
 - 📫 How to reach me: [Email Me](mailto:pseudopythonic@gmail.com) or [My Instagram](https://www.instagram.com/pseudopythonic)
+- Funfact: My username has Python within it but I also languages other than Python!

 ## My Skills and Tools :
   - Python